Bharat Our Land Class 9- Summary & NCERT Solutions

 1. How does the poem reflect a strong connection to cultural identity and heritage?

-The poem highlights important elements of India’s identity such as the Himavant, Ganga, Upanishads, and spiritual teachings.
-By referring to these, the poet shows pride in the country’s long history, traditions, and values.
-This strong connection helps readers recognise and appreciate India’s rich cultural heritage.
+The poem highlights important elements of India’s identity, such as the Himavant, Ganga, Upanishads, and spiritual teachings.
+By referring to these, the poet shows pride in the country’s long history, traditions, and values, helping readers recognise and appreciate India’s rich cultural heritage.

-2. What can you infer about the poet’s attitude towards India from the repeated phrase ‘she’s peerless, let’s praise her!’?
+2. What can be inferred about the poet’s attitude towards India from the repeated phrase ‘she’s peerless, let’s praise her!’?

-The repeated phrase shows that the poet, Subramania Bharati, deeply admires India and considers it unique.
+The repeated phrase shows that the poet deeply admires India and considers it unique.
 It reflects a tone of pride, respect, and celebration, encouraging readers to value and honour the nation.

 3. What does the line ‘many a sage has sanctified this land’ suggest about India’s spiritual heritage?